WGUF

-WGUF (98.9 FM) is a commercial radio station licensed to Marco, Florida, and broadcasting to the Naples area of Southwest Florida.
-It airs a talk radio format and is owned by Renda Media, with studios on Race Track Road in Bonita Springs.
-The station is known as Naples' FM Talk.
+WGUF (98.9 FM) is a commercial radio station licensed to Marco, Florida, United States, and serving the Naples area of Southwest Florida.
+It airs a conservative talk format known as "Naples' FM Talk" and is owned by Renda Media, with studios on Race Track Road in Bonita Springs.

-WGUF is a Class A FM station.
-It has an effective radiated power (ERP) of 6,000 watts.
-The transmitter is off the Tamiami Trail (U.S. Route 41) near Auto Village Road in Lely Resort, Florida.
+WGUF's transmitter is sited off of the Tamiami Trail (U.S. Route 41) near Auto Village Road in Lely Resort, Florida.